 Let’s take an orange as an example.
 When you eat an orange, you are eating a whole food.
 As you chew, the orange is made into smaller parts.
 Once you swallow, your stomach will produce acid and digestive enzymes that will get to work to create what’s called ‘chyme’, a liquid that has been split into very small parts.
 During this process, the vitamin C, fibre, potassium and folate are released from that orange, making it easier for your body to absorb.
 Once your stomach has created this chyme, it flows into your small intestine, which is in the upper part of the belly.
 Here, more digestive enzymes and gut bacteria work on the chyme to absorb nutrients and filter out waste.

 A normal diet is made of fats, carbohydrates, proteins and fibre.
 Each of these food categories has a corresponding set of digestive enzymes that are responsible for releasing their nutrients and removing waste.
-Natural enzyme production begins to decline around the age of 40, which is why by time we reach our fifties, an excellent diet does not always mean great nutrition.
+Natural enzyme production begins to decline around the age of 35, which is why by time we reach our fifties and sixties, an excellent diet does not always mean great nutrition.
 The health benefits of food only help us when they are absorbed, and for that you need good digestion.
 This is why supporting your digestion as you age is vital.

 The good news is, there are many healthy ways to support digestion, ensuring that you continue to gain nutrition from the food you eat.
 Good absorption of nutrition will help you remain energised, nourished and vibrant as you age.

-Here is a short guide on how to support your digestion, particularly in your fifties and beyond.
+Here is a short guide on how to support your digestion for healthy aging:

 - Eat mindfully